Management

 Sara Mann

 B.Comm.
-MBA McMaster, PhD Toronto - Professor and Associate Dean (Academic), Gordon S. Lang School of Business and Economics
+MBA McMaster, PhD Toronto - Professor and Interim Dean, Gordon S. Lang School of Business and Economics

 Graduate Faculty